©2011 Baishideng Publishing Group Co.

 Quantitative data were expressed as medians and means.
 Kaplan-Meier survival curves were constructed using SPSS software (SPSS Inc., Chicago, Illinois, USA).
 In addition, the log rank test was used to assess the statistical significance.
 A P value of less than 0.05 was considered statistically significant.

 In total, 32 RCD II patients who were treated with 2-CdA were included with a median follow-up time of 31 mo (range 4-120 mo).
-Patient characteristics (Table ) show a median age of > 50 years, with a male predominance.
+Patient characteristics (Table 1) show a median age of > 50 years, with a male predominance.
 Prior to the start of 2-CdA therapy, 10 patients failed to respond clinically and histologically to conventional immunosuppressive drugs (defined as group I), including high dose prednisone in 2 and azathioprine or 6-thioguanine added to prednisone in 8 patients.
 The remaining 22 patients (defined as group II) were initially treated with 2-CdA following diagnosis of RCD.

 In agreement with our previous study, 2-CdA was feasible and well tolerated without serious adverse events.
-Overall, 18 (56%) of the RCD II patients were responsive to one or two courses of 2-CdA based on the clinical and complete histological and/or immunological response (Figure ).
+Overall, 18 (56%) of the RCD II patients were responsive to one or two courses of 2-CdA based on the clinical and complete histological and/or immunological response (Figure 2).
 Seven showed a clinical and histological response, 4 a clinical and immunological response, and 7 a clinical, histological and immunological remission.
 Out of the remaining 14 patients unresponsive to 2-CdA, 2 were admitted for a second course of 2-CdA in the last 6 mo and in anticipation of evaluation of response.
 Six non-responsive patients were evaluated for high dose chemotherapy followed by autologous hematopoietic stem cell transplantation (auSCT).
 In 2 of them stem cells could not be harvested, therefore 4 patients were actually transplanted.
 Another 6 patients had an expectative follow-up, 2 of them had an exacerbation after an initial response to 2-CdA for almost 2 and 3.5 years.

 RCD: Refractory celiac disease; 2-CdA: 2-chlorodeoxyadenosine; auSCT: autologous hematopoietic stem cell transplantation; EATL: Enteropathy associated T-cell lymphoma.

-Table shows the clinical, histological and immunological 1- and 2-year response rates to 2-CdA treatment.
+Table 2 shows the clinical, histological and immunological 1- and 2-year response rates to 2-CdA treatment.
 In total, clinical remission was observed in 26 (81%), complete histological remission in 15 (47%) and immunological remission in 13 (41%) of the RCD II patients.
 The median levels of BMI, Hb and albumin increased from 20.9 kg/m2, 7.8 mmol/L and 36 g/L at baseline to 23 kg/m2, 7.9 mmol/L and 39 g/L at the end of follow-up, respectively.
 In addition to the 15 patients in whom complete histological remission, defined as Marsh 0 or I, was observed, 2 patients had a partial histological remission from Marsh 3B and 3C lesions at baseline to Marsh 2 and 3A at the end of follow-up respectively.
 The median percentage of intestinal aberrant IELs before 2-CdA treatment was 61% and declined to 56% after 2-CdA treatment.
 The time to a 50% response rate was 3 years.
 Approximately 33% of the patients lacked a clonal TCR-gamma gene rearrangement, although all patients had an aberrant IELs of more than 20%.
 A statistical significance between the percentage of aberrant IELs and the clonality status was not found.

 Analysis of the overall response in patients pre-treated with immunosuppressive drugs prior to 2-CdA (group I) and those with up-front 2-CdA treatment showed no statistical significance (log rank, P = 0.856).
 Immunological (log rank, P = 0.030) response, however, was significantly higher in group II.
 In addition, a trend towards a higher clinical response in group II (log rank, P = 0.058) was found.
-Yet, for the histological response rate a statistical significance was not observed (Table ).
+Yet, for the histological response rate a statistical significance was not observed (Table 2).
 Cox-regression analysis showed that the following parameters have no predictive value for response to 2-CdA: age at 2-CdA infusion (P = 0.06), sex (P = 0.60), TCR-gamma-clonality (P = 0.604), and percentage of aberrant IELs (P = 0.646), degree of small intestinal villous atrophy (P = 0.610), BMI (P = 0.095), albumin (P = 0.936) and Hb (P = 0.953) before treatment.

 The overall median survival was almost 4.5 years.
 In total, 37% (12/32) of all included patients died, due to an EATL in 42% (5/12).
 All patients diagnosed with EATL (16%) died subsequently, having a median survival of only 4.4 mo (range 0-12 mo) after diagnosis.